-None of my friends back home have friends who don't speak English as well as a native.
-My Mexican friends embraced me when my Spanish was far less than perfect, horrific after more than two glasses of wine.
+None of my friends back home have friends who don’t speak English as well as a native.
+My Mexican friends embraced me when my Spanish was far less than perfect sober, horrific after more than two glasses of wine.
 That says alot about them.

-Maybe they are just being polite (because they really are polite) they are interested in aspects of my life that began to bore me ages ago (growing up in rural Oklahoma sounds somewhat exotic if you don't know where Oklahoma is.)
+Maybe they are just being polite (because they really are polite).
+They are interested in aspects of my life that began to bore me ages ago (growing up in rural Oklahoma sounds pretty exotic if you don't know where Oklahoma is.)
 Suddenly, I feel interesting again.

 With some Spanish you can, well, exchange culture.
-While traditional American culture may have the ancient history that Mexico does, Mexicans often build their English skills through American pop culture.
+While American culture may have the ancient history that Mexico does, Mexicans love American pop culture.
 Hopefully, you will know at least a little about that.
 My Mexican friends and I have watched Jimmy Fallon and Adam Levine do Wheel of Musical Impressions.
 They tend to like Stephen Colbert.
 The know about many American movie stars.

-One morning, my friend Ricardo remarked how we all need to be inspired.
-Can you imagine how fun you can have turning an English-speaking Mexican on to Ted Talks lectures (Public speaking is not taught as much in Mexican schools.
-Ted Talks in English is of a far higher quality than those in Spanish.)
+During one conversation, my friend Ricardo remarked how we all need to be inspired.
+Can you imagine how much fun you can have turning an English-speaking Mexican on to Ted Talks lectures (Public speaking is not taught as much in Mexican schools.
+Ted Talks in English is of a far higher quality than Ted Talks in Spanish.)

 Mexico has a rich literary history so it was surprising how familiar my Mexican friends were with American authors too.